SamuelMintal/Masters_Thesis/README.md

 # Accompanying code for the Master Thesis at MFF CUNI named 'Leveraging lower fidelity proxies for neural network based NAS predictors'

 This repository contains the code used for both generating the required data and the code of the proposed method and its experiments.
+The proposed method consists of using zero cost proxies scores as features for model based predictor (In order to increase performance) while training the predictor itself on the targets acquired by learning curve extrapolation (In order to fasten the initialization period).

 The base of the repository is given by code used for generating required data (namely adding ZC proxies scores into data from NAS-Bench 201) and saving them in .csv format.
 It has been forked from the https://github.com/SamsungLabs/zero-cost-nas and subsequently tailored for our needs.
 In order to generate the required data one firstly needs to run `nasbench2_pred.py`.
 This generates series of .csv files which then need to be merged by `___my_code/df_merger.py`.
 The last step is running the `___my_code/feature_engineering.ipynb` on the merged data.